hyphacoop/one.compost.digital/content/pieces/back/index.md

 big s/o to maggie oates for adding alt texts to all the images on this site and making it more accessible <3

+benny lichtner you're incredibly talented and patient. we couldn't have done this without the long hours you put in!

 ## ༓༝̩̩̥͙⊹ if you like COMPOST check these out ⊹༝̩̩̥͙༓